Aliases for G6PC3 Gene

 GeneCards Summary for G6PC3 Gene

 G6PC3 (Glucose-6-Phosphatase Catalytic Subunit 3) is a Protein Coding gene.
-Diseases associated with G6PC3 include Neutropenia, Severe Congenital, 4, Autosomal Recessive and Severe Congenital Neutropenia.
-Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Carbohydrate digestion and absorption.
+Diseases associated with G6PC3 include Neutropenia, Severe Congenital, 4, Autosomal Recessive and Neutropenia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Glycosaminoglycan metabolism.
 Gene Ontology (GO) annotations related to this gene include glucose-6-phosphatase activity.
-An important paralog of this gene is G6PC.
+An important paralog of this gene is G6PC2.

 Hydrolyzes glucose-6-phosphate to glucose in the endoplasmic reticulum.
 May form with the glucose-6-phosphate transporter (SLC37A4/G6PT) a ubiquitously expressed complex responsible for glucose production through glycogenolysis and gluconeogenesis.
 Probably required for normal neutrophil function.